epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

 </details>

 <details>
-    <summary>Setting the camera pipeline to the tag in front of the robot</summary>
+    <summary>Setting the camera pipeline to the AprilTag in front of the robot</summary>

 First you need to add `"apriltag"` into `robotpy_extras` in `pyproject.toml` file and run `sync` to get the AprilTag layouts installed.